Query Variables and Patterns

 is an input to the negation. $e, $c

-are local.
+are internal.
 The query returns:

 ------------- $p-name | isa name "Jeff" $p | isa person, iid 0x1e00030000000000000007 ------------- $p | isa person, iid 0x1e00030000000000000004 $p-name | isa name "John" ------------- Finished.
 Total rows: 2